ahmed-tarek-2004/Github-Actions/README.md

 Imagine a team of 10 developers all working on the same codebase.
 Developer A finishes a feature and pushes it.
 Developer B pushes another change an hour later.
 How do you know both changes still work together?
 How do you know they didn't accidentally break something that was already working?
 In the early days of software, you found out the hard way — usually during a late-night deployment when something exploded in production.

-**CI/CD is the systematic answer to this problem.** It automates the process of verifying code quality and delivering software, so that problems are caught early (when they're cheap to fix) rather than late (when they're expensive and embarrassing).
+**CI/CD exists to eliminate these manual integration headaches** It automates the process of verifying code quality and delivering software, so that problems are caught early (when they're cheap to fix) rather than late (when they're expensive and embarrassing).

 ---
 #### Continuous Integration (CI)